JustinLamMSFT/microsoft/security/business/identity-access/microsoft-entra-identity-governance.md

 [Learn more](https://go.microsoft.com/fwlink/?linkid=2210375&clcid=0x409&culture=en-us&country=us)

-A GIF showing a user navigating from the overview for lifecycle workflows to a task list for a specific workflow
+A GIF showing a user navigating from the overview for lifecycle workflows to a task list for a specific workflow.

 ### Lifecycle workflows